leslie-alldridge/tweet-of-advice-api/README.md

 Note: Using free server so first request may take 20 seconds to respond / fail.
 Following that it should be instant.

+Please use this API responsibly.
+It's designed to help students at EDA post JSON objects to an API endpoint.

 # Get tweets

 GET: /tweet